faaruk007/ULL-PhD-Course-Works/Fall-25/Data_Mining/DR-ODIR-5K/README.md

-# Diabetic Retinopathy Detection from ODIR-5K Dataset
+# Automated Diabetic Retinopathy Detection from Color Fundus Images Using Transfer Learning: A Multi-Architecture Evaluation

 This project implements transfer learning models for detecting diabetic retinopathy (DR) from fundus images using the ODIR-5K dataset.
 The approach employs multiple pre-trained architectures with configurable parameter freezing for fine-tuning.